Environmental Groups – General Purpose

 Bruce Melton (512) 799-7998

 Purpose: The Austin Sierra Club is the local arm of one of America’s oldest and largest environmental organizations.
-Our mission is to explore, enjoy and protect the wild places of the earth; to practice and promote the responsible use of the earth’s ecosystems and resources; to educate and enlist humanity to protect and restore the quality of the natural and human environment; and to use all lawful means to carry out these objectives.
+Our mission is to explore, enjoy and protect the wild places of the earth; to practice and promote the responsible use of the earth’s ecosystems and resources; to educate and enlist humanity to protect and restore the quality of the natural and human environment; to use all lawful means to carry out these objectives; and to provide cultural and natural systems equity and justice in the development of this mission.

 The Austin Group of the Sierra Club is well known for immensely popular group outings to enjoy wild places, and for local environmental activism.
-Our current campaigns are for surface water, the Edwards Aquifer, energy, public transportation, and air quality, as well as anti-sprawl efforts.
+Our current campaigns are for climate change, surface water, the Edwards Aquifer, open spaces/parks, energy, public transportation and transportation infrastucture, air quality, and anti-sprawl efforts.

 Projects/Activities: Hiking, campouts, cycling, environmental conservation/service projects, social activities.

-Meetings: 2nd Tuesday of each month at 7 PM at Scholz Garten, 1607 San Jacinto in downtown Austin, except for Annual Picnic on 2nd Tuesday of May at Zilker Rock Garden (details on Web site).
-Every month we have a unique presentation.
+Meetings: 2nd Tuesday of each month at 7 PM at Scholz Garten, 1607 San Jacinto, in downtown Austin.
+Every month we have a unique presentation, except for the Annual Picnic on 2nd Tuesday of May at Zilker Rock Garden (details on Web site).

-Volunteer Opportunities: There are active committees for everyone’s interests, fun, or service: Outings, Conservation, Environmental Education, Singles, Fundraising, Membership.
+Volunteer Opportunities: There are active committees for everyone’s interests, fun, or service: Climate Change; Outings; Conservation; Environmental Education; Singles; Fundraising; Membership.

-Newsletters/Publications: Austin Sierran membership e-newsletter; monthly Lone Star Chapter newsletter; quarterly National Sierra Club magazine.
+Newsletters/Publications: Austin Sierran e-newsletter; monthly Lone Star Chapter newsletter; quarterly National Sierra Club magazine.

 Environmental Defense Fund